andreivisan/hudagents/README.md

 Most beautifuly and efficiently written AI Agents Framework centered around Computer Vision.

+## Principles

+My development for hardware and software has the following MUSTS:
+- minimal dependencies for memory efficiency (like we said above if it takes too much code we will use dependencies)
+- elegant with as little as possible code to solve problems
+- speed is vital
+- security is vital
+- 0 bugs is vital
+- privacy is vital
+- beauty is essential

 ## Privacy first

 In order to protect user's privacy this framework support local AI Agents as well as Cloud AI Agents.